RobRendell/gTove/README.md

 * Fix text position for larger flat or top down minis.
 * Make the system able to create new top-level folders in existing gTove root folders.
 Add Bundles top-level folder.
 * Show a default grid if no map has been added to the tabletop.
+* Drive-based bundles.
+Save a collection of scenarios, maps and minis, and share a link to the bundle with other GMs to give them copies of the scenarios, and shortcuts to the maps and minis, set up in their gTove files ready to use.

 ## Plans/TODO

+* When loading a Drive bundle, check if the bundle already exists in the user's Drive.
 * Bug: removing a map (the only map?) doesn't get saved to tabletop file.
+Also, covering an area with Fog of War.
+* Elevated minis with scale < 1 jump to wrong elevation when rendered flat.
+* Handle uploading PDFs.
+* PDF- and zip- based bundles.
 * Make newly added maps revealed by default if they have a grid (=> covered by Fog of War).
 * Make the menu open by default only on empty tabletops (intended behaviour, but not working because the tabletop loads after gTove decides whether to open the menu or not)